DefectiveCube/knapsack-solver/README.md

 # Recent Changes

-* reflection warnings for unresolves items has been disabled
+* reflection warnings for unresolved items has been disabled

-# Issues

-* JVM version doesn't provide correct console output

 # Setup